RPCS3/rpcs3/CONTRIBUTING.md

 - Use understandable English.
 It doesn't need to be perfect, but clear enough to understand your message.
 - While reporting issues, don't forget to include details about your system (OS, CPU, GPU, etc.), as well as the RPCS3.log file.

-Submitting your test results for Commercial Games must be done on our forums' [Commercial Games](http://www.emunewz.net/forum/forumdisplay.php?fid=193) section.
-If there's already a thread for the game you want to report post in it, otherwise please make a new thread following the [Guidelines for submitting new games](http://www.emunewz.net/forum/showthread.php?tid=174376).
+Submitting your test results for Commercial Games must be done on our forums.
+Please read the [Game Compatibility](https://github.com/RPCS3/rpcs3/wiki/Game-Compatibility) wiki page before doing so.

 # Contributing